Meeds-io/whitepaper/en/2-deeds.md

 Organizations can tailor the store with custom perks, including training courses and gym memberships, creating a self-reinforcing cycle of rewards and engagement.
 This internal store further incentivizes contributors and fosters a deeper connection with the organization's ecosystem.

 **Engagement and Rewards**
 Active participation contributes to the community's engagement score.
 This metric reflects the effectiveness of engagement strategies, considering factors like user activity levels and the equitable distribution of work and rewards.
-This publicly auditable score entitles Hubs to a distribution of MEED tokens minted from the protocol, serving as a measure of the effectiveness of their engagement strategies.
+This publicly auditable score gives Hubs the right to earn MEED tokens minted from the protocol, serving as a measure of the effectiveness of their engagement strategies.

 Hubs aim to become central to community life, integrating internal communications, real-time interactions, governance, and various productivity tools.
 These enhancements will ensure they remain interconnected with the best tools organizations employ.
 They are a powerful testament to Meeds' commitment to fostering a vibrant, engaged community.